request_capability

 Attacks that exploit this kind of access

 File a capability request against the vaultpilot-mcp GitHub repository when the user asks for something this server cannot do (e.g. an unsupported protocol, chain, token, or missing tool).
 USE ONLY AFTER confirming no existing tool can accomplish the task.
 By default this returns a pre-filled GitHub issue URL — NO data is transmitted; the user must click through to submit.
 If the operator has configured VAULTPILOT_FEEDBACK_ENDPOINT, it posts directly to that proxy instead.
 Rate-limited per install (30s between calls, 3/hour, 10/day, 7-day dedupe on identical summaries).
 Write clear, actionable summaries — this lands in a real issue tracker read by humans.
-It is categorised as a Destructive tool in the VaultPilot MCP MCP Server, which means it can permanently delete or destroy data.
-Block by default and require explicit approval.
+It is categorised as a Write tool in the VaultPilot MCP MCP Server, which means it can create or modify data.
+Consider rate limits to prevent runaway writes.

 request_capability accepts 5 parameters: context, summary, category, agentName, description.
 Required: summary, description.
 The full parameter table on this page comes from the server's own tool schema.